DevratSingh/Myprojects/README.md

 <p align="justify">
 The study of self-grooming behavior of mice on a neural level is important as the mice serve as models for us humans, and this therefore gives us a better understanding of the neuroscience of human behaviors.
 Using computer vision based frameworks to study behavior has become increasingly popular, as it allows for efficient analysis of videos displaying certain behavioral patterns.
-However, many of the approaches using these frameworks lack generalizability, and only works accurately given the same experimental settings.
 In this work we explore the ability to model mice self-grooming behavior using the computer vision based framework DeepLabCut for trajectory extraction in combination with machine learning methods for trajectory classification.
 In particular, the trajectories extracted from using DeepLabCut are annotated and are modeled in a supervised manner using both an LSTM network and a TDA approach.
 We show that we are able to accurately distinguish the grooming trajectory sequences from the non-grooming ones which is evident given the evaluation of the LSTM network.